Energy Savings and Spray Polyurethane Foam Roofs

 R-value reduces energy costs because that’s the capacity of an insulating material to resist heat flow.
 The higher the R-value, the greater the insulating power.

-The higher the R-value, the less heat or cool air that will pass through.
+The higher the R-value, the less heat or cool air will pass through.
 Higher R-value = less HVAC use = lower energy costs.

 How does the Spray Polyurethane Foam roofing system save money on your energy bill?